Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ![Website folder structure](media/website-folder-structure.png)

 - The **public** folder contains the `index.html` page, as well as `js` folder that contains important settings for the SPA.
 The `settings.sample.js` file is included and shows the expected settings for reference.
 The `settings.js` file is excluded to prevent sensitive data from leaking.
-This file is added via Azure Cloud Shell after deploying the website.
+This file is added via the Web App's debug console (Kudu) after deploying the website.
 - The **src** folder contains the bulk of the files:
   - **api**: these files use the http helper (`utils/http.js`) to execute REST calls against the API Management endpoints.
   - **assets**: site images.